geins-io/sdk-api-mgmt-javascript/docs/PageAreaApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.PageAreaApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.PageAreaApi();
-let family = new GeinsManagementApiSdkJs.PageAreaModelsWritePageAreaFamily(); // PageAreaModelsWritePageAreaFamily | The family model to create or update. apiInstance.createOrUpdatePageAreaFamily(family, (error, data, response) => {
+let family = new GeinsSdkApiMgmtJavascript.PageAreaModelsWritePageAreaFamily(); // PageAreaModelsWritePageAreaFamily | The family model to create or update. apiInstance.createUpdatePageAreaFamily(family, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {